Tuesday, June 29, 2021

 Building Melbourne's Useful Network Part 95: Victoria's new bus plan

-On Sunday June 13 Transport Minister Ben Carroll MP launched Victoria's Bus Plan (release here).
+On Sunday June 13 Transport Minister Ben Carroll MP launched Victoria's Bus Plan (2024 link) - release here.
 It's the first significant bus plan from the state government since Meeting Our Transport Challenges came out in 2006.
 MOTC (as it was often abbreviated to) also covered other modes but the biggest impact it had was on buses.

 Here's my review.
 Either read it here or, if you prefer, jump down the page for a video session and chat.
 Even if you do watch the video make sure you come back here as there are many things explained not in the video.